Tyler C. Andrews

 Tyler C. Andrews (born May 4, 1990) is an American long-distance runner.
-A trail running, ultra-marathon, and mountaineering specialist, he owns multiple world records on big mountains including Manaslu, Kilimanjaro, and Aconcagua; he also earned a silver medal at the 2016 IAU 50 km World Championships and, in 2019, he won the USA Track and Field 50 Mile National Championship by winning Tussey Mountainback 50 Miler.
+A trail running, ultra-marathon, and mountaineering specialist, he owns multiple world records on big mountains including Everest, Manaslu, Kilimanjaro, and Aconcagua; he also earned a silver medal at the 2016 IAU 50 km World Championships and, in 2019, he won the USA Track and Field 50 Mile National Championship by winning Tussey Mountainback 50 Miler.
 As of 2025, Andrews competes for La Sportiva's professional team.

-Andrews has set more than 85 Fastest known time running records, including the speed records for ascent and descent of Manaslu and Ama Dablam in 2024, Kilimanjaro and Aconcagua in 2023, the Mt.
+Andrews has set more than 100 Fastest known time running records, including the speed records for ascent and descent of Manaslu and Ama Dablam in 2024, Kilimanjaro and Aconcagua in 2023, the Mt.
 Everest Base Camp Trail in 2024, and Ojos del Salado in 2021.

 In addition, Andrews qualified for and ran in the 2016 and 2020 United States Olympic Trials Marathon, qualifying with a 10th place, 2-hour, 16-minute, 59-second finish at the 2014 California International Marathon and a 2-hour, 17-minute, 44-second finish to win the 2018 Vermont City Marathon.

 Andrews is also a survivor of Aplastic Anemia and an advocate for research and support via the Aplastic Anemia and MDS International Foundation.